rcywang/mpx_submission/submission.md

 (4)
 2

+where Xi [k] is the k element in the vector Xi and hk belongs to a set H = (h1 , . . . , hM ) of correlation lengths, the hyperparameters to be fitted online (see § IV D 1 for experimental results).
+In optimising experimental settings, GP regression is used to fit the function that maps these settings to the empirical cost.
+For [21], the system is initialized with a training set (generated by DE) of 2M settings, in the form of cost pairs {Xi , Yi }.
+By mapping, the estimated cost (and uncertainty) of any X∗ can be found from the GP fit; exploration into new settings is steered by the lowest predicted cost.
+A comparison of hk values across all settings can be made by normalising each X[k] with respect to the extremal (min/max) values of the k th setting [21].

+7

+The use of GP priors is well-established, dating back to the 6070’s [28–30].
+As such, only a brief review is provided here.
+For a more thorough introduction, the reader is directed to [31].

 highest reward.
 To optimise the evaporative cooling of thulium atoms, [23] employed this method to achieve BEC efficiently.
 Other choices of acquisition functions exist, such as the instantaneous regret function [36], knowledge-gradient [37, 38], or (predictive [39]) entropy search [40], etc., but are not mentioned here.

 k=1